 Explore our Business and Finance taught Master's degree.

-Our MSc has been designed as an industry-focused postgraduate course for graduates with good quantitative skills and some prior exposure to finance theory at undergraduate level.
+Our MSc has been designed as an industry-focused postgraduate course for graduates with a strong quants and/ or finance background in their undergraduate degree.

 The course will help you to develop both management skills and advanced financial skills, leading to financial management roles for organisations outside of the finance industry.
 There is a choice of Dissertation or Business in Practice route.